 So these are a few things that I’ve found helpful when it comes to writing dialogue.
 Perhaps the most important advices I’ve taken away from them all is to always maintain clarity while using obliqueness to give dialogue that snappy, enticing edge.
 It’s easier said than done, mind.

 If you enjoyed this teaser, why not stay in touch by filling out the form below?
-Before the book is released I’ll be sharing some others, plus there’ll be opportunities for you to win copies of the book.
-Everyone who subscribes to my mailing list also receives a free ebook on the craft of writing, lists of publishers of short and long fantasy fiction, a list of book reviewers, and a few short stories.
+Everyone who joins my writing community receives a free ebook on the craft of writing, lists of publishers of short and long fantasy fiction, a list of book reviewers, and a few short stories!